Yield (engineering): Work hardening

-where $\sigma_y$ is the yield stress, G is the shear elastic modulus, b is the magnitude of the Burgers vector, and $\rho$ is the dislocation density.
+where $\sigma_y$ is the yield stress, G is the shear modulus, b is the magnitude of the Burgers vector, and $\rho$ is the dislocation density.

 Solid solution strengthening

 By alloying the material, impurity atoms in low concentrations will occupy a lattice position directly below a dislocation, such as directly below an extra half plane defect.
 This relieves a tensile strain directly below the dislocation by filling that empty lattice space with the impurity atom.

 The relationship of this mechanism goes as: